Bicycle Safety Advice

-A sharrow is a Manual on Uniform Traffic Control Devices (MUTC) approved shared lane marking that clarifies where, in that lane, people on bikes should ride.
+A sharrow is a shared lane marking that clarifies where in the travel lane people on bicycles should ride.
 People may still bike on campus roads without sharrows.
-Sharrows remind people on bikes to avoid the door zone, which is the space needed for parked vehicles to open its doors.
-When sharrows are present, people on bikes should follow all vehicular laws.
+Sharrows remind people on bicycles to avoid the door zone, which is the space needed for parked vehicles to open their doors.
+When sharrows are present, people on bicycles should follow all vehicular laws.

 How to use a Sharrow

-- People on bikes may take the full lane
+- People on bicycles may take the full lane.